 DWI Administrative Hearing Lawyer Lexington, MO.
 A DWI/DUI arrest in Lexington, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
 The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Lexington, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-Understanding DWI Administrative Hearings in Lexington, MO
+What is a DWI Administrative Hearing in Lexington, MO and Across Missouri?

 A DWI administrative hearing is a separate civil process from your criminal case in Lexington, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.